angular/angular/modules/core/docs/02_directives.md

 ```<span tooltip="Tooltip text goes here.">Some text here.</span>```

 The developer of an applacation can now freely use the `tooltip` attribute wherever the behavior is needed.
-The code above has tought the browser a new reusable and declarative bahavior.
+The code above has taught the browser a new reusable and declarative bahavior.

 Notice that databinding will work with this decorator with no further effort as show below.